 - Past that strange looking text (your CSR) in the box

-After clicking the “Request Certificate” button in the previous step, you will see the screen displayed below.
+After clicking the “Continue” button again, you will see the screen displayed below.

 This means you did it right!